vinc/moros/doc/lisp.md

 A minimalist Lisp interpreter is available in MOROS to extend the capabilities of the Shell.

-MOROS Lisp is a Lisp-1 dialect inspired by Scheme and Clojure.
+MOROS Lisp is a Lisp-1 dialect inspired by Scheme, Clojure, and Ruby!

 ## Changelog